The suspicions have lingered for decades.

 Pinochet's dictatorship lasted from 1973 to 1990, and left 3,095 opponents of the military regime dead or missing, according to recent government statistics.
 There were 37,000 political prisoners.
 Neruda's fame as a poet and dissident was posthumously heightened by "Il Postino," or "The Postman," a semi-fictional 1994 film about his exile that won several Oscar nominations.
 He is buried on the Isla Negra estate where he lived.

-Veteran forensic expert Dr. Luis Ravanal said it could be difficult to find traces of toxic substances that would confirm Neruda's poisoning.
+In December, Chile's Communist Party asked that Neruda's body also be exhumed for testing.
+The judge investigating his death has not ruled, but veteran forensic expert Dr. Luis Ravanal said it could be difficult to find traces of toxic substances that would confirm poisoning.

 "It is one thing is to detect a substance, another to demonstrate that it is there in sufficient quantities to kill him," he told the AP.
 "It is difficult to determine if it is a lethal or therapeutic dosage."